Profile

 Computational Methods for Multiscale, Multiuncertainty and Multiphysics Problems

-Conference Introduction: Over the past two decades, research in multi-physics, multi-scale, and multi-uncertainty modeling has grown significantly, driven by advances in mathematical methods, numerical strategies, and computational power.
+Time: 1-4 July 2025 Over the past two decades, research in multi-physics, multi-scale, and multi-uncertainty modeling has grown significantly, driven by advances in mathematical methods, numerical strategies, and computational power.
 This field integrates homogenization, parallel computing, and stochastic analysis, with applications ranging from materials science to biomedical engineering.
-The CM3P(Computational Methods for Multiscale, Multi-uncertainty and Multi-physics Problems)…
+The CM3P(Computational Methods for Multiscale, Multi-uncertainty and…